technicat/TootSDK/FORK.md

 - added `TootClient.getInstanceActivity`
 - made `Activity` fields public

+### ISOCode

+- An enum listing the language codes supported by the various platforms, instead of passing strings, e.g. `client.getTranslation(of: post, to: .en)`.

 ### Login

 - Remove `website` from `CreateAppRequest` as it's only relevant for webapps and it breaks iceshrimp.net (which treats a supplied website as indication that this is a webapp).
+- Pass `OAuthScope` enums instead of strings.
+- Pass `TootGrantType` all the way down.

 ### Notifications